Sexual Frustration in a Relationship: How to End the Problem

 Does sexual frustration lead to depression in a relationship?

-Sexual frustration and depression can surely be linked, especially in a long term relationship.
-This may be due to over-thinking the associated problems such as making poor decisions which have resulted in relationship breakdown or financial or personal loss.
+Sexual frustration and depression can most definitely be linked, especially in a long term relationship.
+This may be due to over-thinking the associated problems such as making poor decisions which have resulted in relationship breakdown or financial or personal loss, as with the client I mentioned above.

 Situational depression may even be caused by the realization that you are sexually incompatible with your partner.